Equine Volunteer Programme

 Application Process

-Applicants will be required to fill in a short form and send a recent video of them riding.
-This will be followed by an interview, online or in person.
+Applicants will be required to outline their relevant experience and send recent videos of them riding.
+This may be followed by an interview, online or in person.
 References may be requested.
 Due to the nature of the programme, schooling young and sometimes smaller horses, we have a weight limit of 75kg.
+We only accept volunteers aged between 21 and 35.